Carvana Co. (NYSE:CVNA) Major Shareholder Ernest C. Garcia II Sells 50,000 Shares of Stock

 Carvana Co.
-(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 50,000 shares of the company’s stock in a transaction that occurred on Friday, April 26th.
-The shares were sold at an average price of $80.09, for a total value of $4,004,500.00.
-Following the sale, the insider now owns 3,262,500 shares in the company, valued at approximately $261,293,625.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Large shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.
+(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 50,000 shares of the company’s stock in a transaction dated Wednesday, May 1st.
+The shares were sold at an average price of $83.03, for a total transaction of $4,151,500.00.
+Following the completion of the transaction, the insider now owns 3,112,500 shares in the company, valued at $258,430,875.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Large shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Carvana Stock Performance

-Carvana (NYSE:CVNA – Get Free Report) last issued its quarterly earnings results on Thursday, February 22nd.
-The company reported ($1.00) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.95) by ($0.05).
-The business had revenue of $2.42 billion during the quarter, compared to analysts’ expectations of $2.56 billion.
-The business’s quarterly revenue was down 14.6% compared to the same quarter last year.
-During the same period in the prior year, the firm posted ($0.97) earnings per share.
-On average, research analysts predict that Carvana Co. will post -3.32 earnings per share for the current fiscal year.
+Carvana (NYSE:CVNA – Get Free Report) last posted its quarterly earnings results on Thursday, February 22nd.
+The company reported ($1.00) EPS for the quarter, missing the consensus estimate of ($0.95) by ($0.05).
+The company had revenue of $2.42 billion for the quarter, compared to analysts’ expectations of $2.56 billion.
+During the same quarter last year, the firm earned ($0.97) EPS.
+The business’s revenue for the quarter was down 14.6% compared to the same quarter last year.
+Sell-side analysts forecast that Carvana Co. will post -3.32 EPS for the current fiscal year.

 Wall Street Analyst Weigh In